Online hypnotherapy and life coaching sessions are available with me. We can talk through a normal phone call or by using Whatsapp.

 If you want to know why phones give better quality than webcams watch the video below.

-If you haven’t got time to watch it then it simply says that phones work better because they have less stuff that gets in the way and are designed video calls.
+If you haven’t got time to watch it then it simply says that phones work better because they have less stuff that gets in the way and are designed for video calls.

 Remember we don’t need video, audio is the main thing.

 No. Please do not record sessions and put them online because you would be breaking data protection laws.

 Sometimes I record the audio if a client would like to listen back to it but I find that in most cases this is not necessary.

 Most people are glad the problem has gone and don’t want to keep listening back to their session which reminds them of it!

 I started talking to people online over 30 years ago in 1989 when I was just a kid.